 The Tradescantia genus is beautiful, convenient and flexible.
 If you're often away from home (or just forgetful!) these houseplants are a dream as they like breaks between waterings, and will flourish when they're next given a soaking.
 The Tradescantia zebrina, one of our favourites, has flowing tendrils that'll look fantastic in a hanging pot or flowing down a bookcase.

-In this blog, we explain why we love this plant family, and why we've decided to use the name 'Wandering Dude,' in favour of the historically used 'Wandering Jew.'
+In this blog, we explain why we love this plant family, and why we've decided to use the name 'Wandering Dude,' in favour of the (anti-semitic) name 'Wandering Jew.'

 We love this beautifully-patterned trailing plant at Bloombox Club.
 Tradescantia are survivors.
 They can be pushed right to the brink of desolation and then, with some emergency TLC, be brought back to full health within days.
 They’re a great reminder that life fluctuates and things can get better.